 Types of Spray Dryers

-The evaporation capacity of a commercial scale facility is 10 kg H₂O/hour.
-For example, Le Herbe can produce 20 kg per day of water soluble CBD.
+The evaporation capacity of a commercial scale facility is 10kg H₂O/hour.
+For example, Le Herbe can produce 24kg per day of water soluble CBD.

 How it Works?

 Spray drying is a highly versatile drying technology enabling the transformation of a liquid feed into a dry powder.
 The corresponding transformations take place as the liquid feed is sprayed in a hot-air stream acting as a drying agent.
-In the cannabis industry, spray drying is used for producing various food and drinks, such as water soluble THC, water soluble CBD, water soluble CBG, as well as flavor and coloring ingredients.
+In the cannabis industry, spray drying is used for producing various food / drinks as well as flavor / plant colors.

-Cannabis products based on spray dry technology and nanoparticles are relatively new and should undergo intensive R&D in view of their potential for medicinal treatment and consumer safety.
-Because of regulations and red tape, imagine if cannabis companies shared R&D, we invite you to join in on endless possibilities.
+Cannabis micro-particles crafted from spray dry technology should undergo extensive R&D in view of consumer safety.
+Imagine if cannabis companies shared R&D, we invite you to join in on endless possibilities.